ahrtr/etcd-diagnosis/README.md

 Each line of the output shows a key and its corresponding revision count in the format:
 `key: revision_count`.

+The output is sorted in descending order by revision count.

 ```
 $ ./etcd-diagnosis --offline --data-dir ~/tmp/etcd/data/
 2025/05/23 16:58:37 etcd diagnosis performs offline analysis...